BY MISTY SHAW

 by Carla Noah Stutsman

-The following individuals who list addresses in the Azle and/or Springtown areas were arrested by various law enforcement agencies and booked into the Parker County Jail during the week of March 30-April 5.
+The following individuals who list addresses in the Azle and/or Springtown areas were arrested by various law enforcement agencies and booked into the Parker County Jail during the week of Feb.
+1-7.

 • A 24-year-old Springtown man was arrested Feb.
 2 for insufficient bond for previous charges of assault causing bodily injury and possession of marijuana, less than two ounces.